TollyH/AssEmbly/Documentation/ReferenceManual/ReferenceManual.md

 The `IMP` directive simply inserts the text contents of a file into the current file for assembly.
 This means that any label names in files being imported will be usable in the main file, though imposes the added restriction that label names must be unique across the main file and all its imported files.

-Files given to the `IMP` directive **must** be AssEmbly source files, not already assembled binaries.
+Files given to the `IMP` directive are assembled as AssEmbly source code, so **must** be AssEmbly source files, not already assembled binaries.
+To insert the raw binary contents of a file into the assembled program, use the `IBF` directive.
 It is recommended, though not a strict requirement, that import statements are placed at the end of a file, as that will make it easier to ensure that the imported contents of a file aren't executed by mistake as part of the main program.

 Care should be taken to ensure that a file does not end up depending on itself, even if it is through other files, as this will result in an infinite loop of imports (also known as a circular dependency).
 The AssEmbly assembler will detect these and throw an error should one occur.